 In my opinion it is a totally personal choice.
 Just like wether or not you love or hate Botox it’s a individual choice, as is the decision to be vegan or not.

 I have clients who are trying to be more vegan for various reasons and I am curious to see if they will give up on their Botox injections following this blog post, time will tell.
 My thoughts are that they will be back to see me.

 Interesting subject hey?
 Which has got me thinking about alot more than just Botox injections!

 What do you think?
-Should vegans refrain from having Botox or is the ‘medical safety’ aspect ok to continue?
+Should vegans refrain from having Botox or does the ‘medical safety’ aspect make it ok to continue?
 I’d love to know your thoughts and opinions…